Due to COVID-19, we are unable to offer in-person classes at BML this summer.

 EVE 120 (3 units) Global Change Ecology (THIS COURSE WILL NOT BE OFFERED SUMMER 2020)

 Instructor: Brian Gaylord Treatment of historical evolution of the biosphere resulting from physical, chemical, and biological influences.
 Special focus upon changes caused by humans.
 Topics pertain to biodiversity, resources, conservation, and ecosystem services.
-This course is offered 1 day/week so is open to commuting or resident students.
+This course is offered 1 day/week so it is open to commuting or resident students.
 (Thurs)

 ESP 124 (3 units) Marine and Coastal Field Ecology